Solec Kujawski radio transmitter

-The transmitter was built in 1998/99 on a former military area near Solec Kujawski.
+The station was built in 1998–99 on a former military area near Solec Kujawski.
 The area was originally a hamlet called Kabat (Grosswalde) until World War II, when the Germans established a military artillery and rocket training ground in the area.
-The transmitter in this facility has a power of 1200 kilowatts (used 1000 kW) and is equipped with MOSFET amplifiers.
-The carrier frequency is, as in earlier days in the transmitter Konstantynow, generated by a set of twin high-accuracy thermally-stabilized quartz oscillators.
+It has three transmitters manufactured by Thomcast, each of 400 kW, giving a combined power of 1200 kilowatts.
+In practice it uses 1000 kW.
+The carrier frequency is, as in the earlier days of the Konstantynow transmitter, generated by a set of twin high-accuracy thermally-stabilized quartz oscillators.
+It transmits the longwave signal of Polskie Radio Program I at 225 kHz frequency, after changing from 227 kHz in 1988.

+Additionally it transmits phase-modulated time signal.

 It uses a directional aerial, consisting of a 330 m high and a 289 m high guyed grounded mast 330 metres apart.
 The taller mast is Poland's eighth highest structure.

 Furthermore, there is a freestanding lattice tower close to the station building that is used for directional radio links, which serve among others for passing the program to the station.

+On 16 May 2017, an engineer was electrocuted and died during maintenance work on the power supply.
+The transmitter therefore had to remain silent for two more days while a safety review was conducted.